 Who Is Eligible for Social Security Disability?

-Meeting the Disability Requirement
+Meeting the Requirement for Social Security Disability Eligibility

 Before the Social Security Administration (SSA) will approve your claim, you will need to prove that your condition is disabling.
 This means that you are unable to work in your current field, or any other industry, for that matter.